salomonelli/best-resume-ever/SYNTAX_GUIDE.md

 # Variables

-Declare variables as a constant where possible, otherwise use var.
-Although Naming casing varies, the majority of instances use camelCase, therefore please use camelCase when declaring a variable.
+Declare variables as a constant where possible, otherwise use ```var```.
+Although naming varies, the majority of instances use camelCase, therefore please use camelCase when declaring a variable.

 Example using **const**:
 ```